dokmetas/gcp_k8s_multi_node/README.md

 # Terraform on Google Cloud
-Terraform code to create control plane and worker nodes for k8s.
+Terraform code to create control plane and worker nodes for k8s using kubeadm.

 ## Orchestration